rjbergerud/node-terapeak/README.md

 ## Test

+Using a non-restricted api key:

+        $ TERAPEAK_KEY=my_secret_api_key npm test -g terapeak

+Using a restricted api key:

-        $ npm test -g terapeak
+        $ TERAPEAK_KEY=my_secret_api_key TERAPEAK_RESTRICTED=true npm test -g terapeak

 ## terapeak(1)

 You will need to specify an api key with the -k option.
 If you're using the restricted API endpoint with a valid (paid) key, include -r (see --help for details).
-For complete usage, run:
+For complete usage, including a list of commands run:

         $ terapeak --help

+For help on a specific command, run:

+        $ terapeak [command] --help

+Currently, this has pretty limited capabilities.
+You can run simple keyword and category queries.
+But for anything complicated, you should probably use the library directly instead of the cli.

 ## License